timjbruce/reinvent_cvra_bootcamp/README.md

 * Create an authenticated API to access the VehicleTripTable (API Gateway, Lambda, Cognito)
 * Enhance the ConnectedCar Alexa skill to get the latest fuel prices in a certain location
 * Connect to other public APIs to enhance your Alexa skill
+* Create a deployment pipeline for your Alexa skill and Lambda function
 * Deploy the CVRA solution with a real vehicle, using Greengrass and an OBDII interface!